-The rules for filing an income tax return is the same regardless if you are US citizen living in the US or abroad.
+The rules for filing an income tax return are the same regardless if you are US citizen living in the US or abroad.
 You are subject to tax on your worldwide income from all sources.
 However, many citizens living abroad qualify for special tax benefits which prevent them from being double taxed on foreign-earned income.

 How do I file a return as an expat?

 As an expat living abroad, you probably wont get a US W-2 form.
 If you do, you will enter your income as normal using the W-2 entry screen.
 However, most Americans living abroad will not receive a W-2.

 To report income not reported on a W-2 or 1099 form: